sy77777en/label_pizza/instructions.md

 ### 5. Sync Projects

-Function for adding / updating / archiving projects (a project combines a set of videos and a schema)

 5.1 - Add projects

-To add a project, use a unique `project_name` that is not yet in the database.
+To add a schema, provide a unique `project_name` that does not already exist in the database.
+Make sure both the `videos` and `schema_name` should exist in the database.

-> **Note:** We recommend using at most 50-100 videos per project for better user experience.

 ```python
 from label_pizza.db import init_database